Jon Huntsman Fast Facts

 Worked as legislative intern for Sen. Orrin Hatch (R-UT).

-His father, Jon, Sr., owned the company that invented the McDonald's Big Mac clamshell box.
+His father owned the company that invented the McDonald's Big Mac clamshell box.

 The family chemical business, Huntsman Corp., is a global enterprise with subsidiaries in Asia, Africa, Europe, and North and South America.

-Serves on the boards of Caterpillar Inc., Ford Motor Co., Chevron, the US Naval Academy Foundation, Hilton Worldwide and the National Committee on US-China Relations.
+Huntsman has served on the boards of Caterpillar Inc., Ford Motor Co., Chevron, the US Naval Academy Foundation, Hilton Worldwide and the National Committee on US-China Relations.

 Timeline: